Pikisaari Bollards for darkness‑sensitive lighting

 Dimensions: W300 x D196 (400) x H900 mm

-AICCI PPL T3 for target lighting
+AICCI PPL T3 for accent lighting

 Dimensions: W300 x D196 x H1230 mm